V-Sekai/manuals/decisions/20230522-godot-engine-ipad.md

 ## Context and Problem Statement

 We have successfully tested a MacOS editor on the iPhone in February 2023.
-Now, we want to build a similar editor for the iPa so that people can upload game worlds and avatars from a tablet.
+Now, we want to build a similar editor for the iPad so that people can upload game worlds and avatars from a tablet.

 ## Proposed Solution